Wilmavl/Getting_Cleaning_Data_project/CodeBook.md

 subject

-	The subject who performed the activity for each window sample.
+	The subject(person) who performed the activity for each window sample.
 Its range is from 1 to 30.

 tBodyAccStdX

+	Standard deviation of time signal of Body Acceleration in direction X

 tBodyAccStdY

+	Standard deviation of time signal of Body Acceleration in direction Y

 tBodyAccStdZ

+	Standard deviation of time signal of Body Acceleration in direction Z

 tGravityAccStdX
 tGravityAccStdY
 tGravityAccStdZ